-TarHeels.live is available for the use of the UNC-Chapel Hill community.
+TarHeels.live is available for the use of the UNC-Chapel Hill community and all sites on the network are subject to our Terms of Service.
 The opinions expressed on these websites do not necessarily reflect the position of the University.

 Web addresses that end in “.edu” are designated for websites at accredited postsecondary institutions and are meant to demonstrate credibility.
 The vast majority of websites on our self-service networks were created by students for coursework.
 The University has an enormous digital footprint.
 Website visitors should be able to easily distinguish between websites that represent the University in an official capacity and sites created for a classroom assignment or personal use.

 We chose the name TarHeels.live because this service is available to any Tar Heel with an active Onyen.
 All new sites will have “tarheels.live” as part of their web address (ex:tarheels.live/sitename).

 For the foreseeable future, if you own a web.unc.edu website, it’s still yours.
 To minimize the impact on current website owners, existing sites will maintain their current URL (Example: sitename.web.unc.edu).

 UNC takes pride in being an inclusive institution, and our digital work should be inclusive as well.
 The University has a Digital Accessibility Policy to ensure that our websites are accessible to everyone.
 We strongly recommend that all website owners work with the Digital Accessibility Office and attend its training sessions on managing accessible website content.